Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

 Payments

-A deposit of £100 is required on booking to secure your place and we ask that the remaining balance (trip price minus the deposit) is paid in full 4 weeks prior to your departure.
+A deposit of £250.00 is required to secure your place and we ask that the remaining balance is paid in full four weeks prior to your departure.
 When you book with us you’re given your own secure online account which you can access 24/7.
-Through this account you can edit your booking, add flight, health, insurance and dietary details and also make interim payments.
-We make payments as flexible as possible and you can choose, if you wish, to pay a bit off your trip fee whenever it suits you.
+Through this account you can make interim payments, edit your booking, add any details like flight arrival details, insurance and dietary details and also make interim payments.

 When to Go